 At this time of year, we give thanks to the Sun who will now begin to wane and we celebrate the full mother Goddess who is ripening and strengthening the crop for harvest.

-Giving a libation, spending quality time together, and talking about the themes of the Summer Solstice is a simple and great way to spend this pagan holiday with your children.
+Giving a libation, spending quality time together, and talking about the themes of the Summer Solstice is a simple and great way to spend this pagan holiday.

-Don’t forget to click here for our Oak King/Holly King activity!
+Don’t forget to click here for our coloring pages!
 It should open in a new tab as a PDF.